ruizsamuel/nvim/README.md

 - **autocompletion**: Auto-completion features with smart suggestions.
 - **mini.indentscope**: Visual guides for indentation to improve code readability.
 - **copilot**: GitHub Copilot for AI-powered code suggestions.
+- **copilot-chat**: Chat interface for Copilot to interactively discuss code.
 - **neotree**: A file explorer for easy navigation through your project.

 ---